joeldodson/jsonloggeriso8601datetime/README.md

 - upgraded to poetry 2.x
 - python-json-logger ownership has been resolved.
 Back to the pypi version now
 - restructured code to be a bit more pythonic

+### 3.0.0 - 2025-04-30

+- big changes to repo structure.
+- the major version of 3 is more about me dithering around with poetry 2 and pyproject.toml than the maturity of the project.
+  Though the project is pretty mature and I don't expect many more big changes.
+- changed script ``` jlidt ``` to ``` jlidtCli ```
+- got rid of extra package for the scripts.
+  Added a scripts sub directory in the main jsonloggeriso8601datetime and moved jlidtCli and jlidtQs there, and updated pyproject.toml to install both with the jsonloggeriso8601datetime project.

 ## Wrapping It Up